f4exb/sdrangel/Readme.md

 `-DLIBBLADERF_LIBRARIES=/opt/install/libbladeRF/lib/libbladeRF.so -DLIBBLADERF_INCLUDE_DIR=/opt/install/libbladeRF/include`

-<h2>Funcube Dongle</h2>
+<h2>FunCube Dongle</h2>

-Only the original Funcube Dongle Pro is supported.
-Funcube Dongle Pro+ will come later.
+At the moment only the Pro+ is supported with the plugin in fcdpro.
+This is a work in progress.
+Support of features is still limited (no IF gain, no filter settings).

-The interface is built in the software and do not require additional libraries other than USB support with libusb.
+The control interface is based on qthid and has been built in the software in the fcdhid library.
+You don't need anything else than libusb support.

 <h2>RTL-SDR</h2>